yeunnn/STDISCM_DistributedFaultTolerance/README.md

      To find the VM's IP address:
        - On Windows (inside the VM): open Command Prompt and run `ipconfig`

+        After either updating or not the .env file, run in the terminal:

+             node app.js

+       This starts the Broker node on port 3000.

 3. **Using the Application**